 What is show jumping?

-There are range of different classes or events that all have their own set of rules.
-The top level is Grand Prix with novice being the beginner level.
+There is a range of different classes or events that all have their own set of rules.
+The top-level is Grand Prix with novice being the beginner level.

 - Grand Prix – This is the top level of competition and involves a course with between 10 and 16 obstacles that can be up to 1.6m (5’ 3”) high and 2m (6’ 7”) wide.
 Both the Olympics and World Equestrian Games along with most other International competitions use the Grand Prix format.

 - Derby – A single round event with the idea of clearing the course as fast as possible.
-If there’s more than one clear round at the end then the fastest time wins.
+If there’s more than one clear round (A clear round is where the horse and rider complete the course without knocking any fences down) at the end then the fastest time wins.

 - Six-bar – The fences in six-bar events are placed in a straight line with them increasing in height as the horse and rider progress.
 These events work in a similar way the puissance class in that after each round the fences are raised until the remains riders either tie or only one rider is left.